 Most municipalities still operate on-premise, which means they run their own ICT infrastructure and store the data themselves.
 This makes the municipality responsible for the storage, management and security of the data, including any personal data.
 As a software supplier, we must supply the right tools and ensure councils can properly carry out and safeguard this management role.
 We supply the software but not the services for data management.
 As a result of the discussions with Decos, VNG will be publishing a new factsheet.
-Read more about the results of the debate between software suppliers and municipalities in version 1.1 here.

 “Our consultants obviously come into contact with data from the municipality.

 Does that make us a processor when working on-premise?”